 Ethereum, which came a bit later extended these trust properties to a broader range of use cases by allowing developers to build “smart-contracts” which are applications that move assets according to pre-specified set of rules.
-Because these smart contracts exist on the Blockchain, they can be accessed by anyone and people can trust that the code specified in the contract will be executed.
+Because these smart contracts exist on the Ethereum Blockchain, they can be accessed by anyone and people can trust that the code specified in the contract will be executed.
+Moreover, once these contracts are deployed to the Ethereum Blockchain, they are 'immutable' meaning that they can't be artbitrarily taken down or censored because they live on thousands of computers simulatenously.

 The promise of the DeFi space is that, using these building blocks a new kind of financial system can emerge.
 One that will be global, transparent, fair and open for anyone to use and build upon.

-To give you an idea of the type of financial applications that are built already today on Ethereum we’ll cover some of the most interesting projects.
+To give you an idea of the type of financial applications that are built already today on Ethereum, we’ll cover some of the most interesting projects that exist today.

 In short, MakerDao is a financial protocol consisting of a set of smart contracts on the Ethereum Blockchain.
-The main function of the MakerDAO protocol is to supply DAI, a token and currency that tries to always be worth $1.
-DAI is generated through a process called Collateralized Debt Position (CDP), in which any person can send Ether into a smart contract where it’s temporarily locked and receive DAI in return.
-If a user sends $150 of Ether he receives 100 DAI, i.e ⅔ of the Ether locked in the smart contract as collateral.
+The main function of the MakerDAO protocol is to supply DAI, its stablecoin that tries to always be worth $1.
+However, it is not backed by real dollars and that's why the value of DAI (expressed in dollars) can sometimes fluctuate slightly.
+Instead, DAI is backed by Ether and generated through a process, in which any person can send Ether into a smart contract (called a 'Vault') where it’s temporarily locked and receive DAI in return.
+For instance, if a user sends $150 of Ether he receives 100 DAI, i.e ⅔ of the Ether locked in the smart contract as collateral.

 If the market forces alone don’t bring the price back to $1 the Maker Organization which is governed by thousands of individuals who collectively vote on policies, can additionally raise the interest rate, making it more expensive to borrow and thereby affecting supply.